 7. Bury food waste deep

-This might not guarantee mice won’t find it, but it will mean the food is less accessible, and will give off less smells.
+This might not guarantee mice won’t find it, but it will mean the food is less accessible and will give off less smell.

 I sometimes dump cooked food in my Dalek Bin.
 There’s usually a fair bit in the bottom, and the sealed top means mice can’t get access from above, even if they do climb the hedge.
 Fingers crossed, I’ve yet to see any evidence of mice around the bin.